PurpleComputing/mdmscripts/README.md

 ## 1-password.sh
 #### Install or Update 1Password 7
 This script is designed to silently install or update 1Password 7 to an MDM enrolled Mac.
+##### Options
+* `openconsole` - will open the console for the logs to show
 ##### Command to execute:
-`sudo curl -o /tmp/1-password.sh https://raw.githubusercontent.com/PurpleComputing/mdmscripts/main/1-password.sh && sudo chmod +x /tmp/1-password.sh && sudo /tmp/1-password.sh`
+`sudo curl -o /tmp/1-password.sh https://raw.githubusercontent.com/PurpleComputing/mdmscripts/main/1-password.sh && sudo chmod +x /tmp/1-password.sh && sudo /tmp/1-password.sh [options]`

 ## bt-cloud-phone.sh
 #### Install or Update BT Cloud Phone
 This script is designed to silently install or update BT Cloud Phone to an MDM enrolled Mac.
+##### Options
+* `openconsole` - will open the console for the logs to show
 ##### Command to execute:
-`sudo curl -o /tmp/bt-cloud-phone.sh https://raw.githubusercontent.com/PurpleComputing/mdmscripts/main/bt-cloud-phone.sh && sudo chmod +x /tmp/bt-cloud-phone.sh && sudo /tmp/bt-cloud-phone.sh`
+`sudo curl -o /tmp/bt-cloud-phone.sh https://raw.githubusercontent.com/PurpleComputing/mdmscripts/main/bt-cloud-phone.sh && sudo chmod +x /tmp/bt-cloud-phone.sh && sudo /tmp/bt-cloud-phone.sh [options]`

 ## scansnap-home.sh
 #### Install or Update ScanSnap Home
 This script is designed to silently install or update ScanSnap Home to an MDM enrolled Mac.
+##### Options
+* `openconsole` - will open the console for the logs to show
 ##### Command to execute:
-`sudo curl -o /tmp/scansnap-home.sh https://raw.githubusercontent.com/PurpleComputing/mdmscripts/main/scansnap-home.sh && sudo chmod +x /tmp/scansnap-home.sh && sudo /tmp/scansnap-home.sh`
+`sudo curl -o /tmp/scansnap-home.sh https://raw.githubusercontent.com/PurpleComputing/mdmscripts/main/scansnap-home.sh && sudo chmod +x /tmp/scansnap-home.sh && sudo /tmp/scansnap-home.sh [options]`

 ## Rosetta2.sh
 #### Install Rosetta2 on required hardware